JoachimWeise/website/content/post/2020-04-07-vscode-remote.md

 {{< figure src="/img/2020-04-07-vscode-remote/arduino-cli_01a.jpg" width="750px" caption="Installing Arduino Boards" caption-position="bottom" caption-effect="fade">}}
 </center>

-From a hardware perspective we are good to go but we may need to import external libraries before we can compile and Arduino sketch.
+From a hardware perspective we are good to go but we may need to import external libraries before we can compile an Arduino sketch.
 In my case I needed a library for the Adafruit Motor shield.
 You can search for libraries like this:
     arduino-cli lib search adafruit motor shield

 This will result in a list of related libaries out of which you can then install the right one: